anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 Amongst all the requested features, one of the leading requests was a "token-based authentication".
 Most Action Cable applications rely on cookies as an authentication mechanism (either directly or via sessions).
 The main benefit of cookie-based authentication is simplicityâ€“it just works.
 However, there are some drawbacks:

-- Authenticating non-web clients (e.g., mobile apps) is becoming cumbersome.
+- Authenticating non-web clients (e.g., mobile apps) is cumbersome.
 - Rails API-only apps usually do not use cookies for web clients authentication (they use tokens).
 - WebSockets do not offer CORS support and, thus, are **vulnerable to cross-site request forgery** (or [cross-site WebSocket hijacking][cross-site-ws-hijack]).